 Medical or clinical negligence is a broad term used to describe mistakes, accidents and poor care by medical staff, both NHS and private.
 It includes any medical treatment whether it is provided at hospitals, GP surgeries, health centres or even at home.
+Common types of medical negligence include misdiagnosis, surgical error and patients being prescribed with incorrect medication or treatment.
+All of which can contribute to making an existing illness or injury worse.

 - GP negligence such as a failure to investigate symptoms or to act on test results.